-The depositor named on the application is establishing a Traditional individual retirement account under section 408(a) to provide for his or her retirement and for the support of his or her beneficiaries after death.
+The depositor named on the application is establishing a Traditional individual retirement account under section 408(a) to provide for his or period in paragraph (a)(iii) below, over such period. her retirement and for the support of his or her beneficiaries after death.